faisikhan/Kubernetes-By-DevOpsMolvi/README.md

 **ii.
 Worker Node**
 Worker nodes are servers that run the workloads.
 Workload means containerized apps running in the production.

+## Control Plane

+In simple words, the Kubernetes API Server is known as the Control Plane.

 Good tutorial to install Kubernetes on Ubuntu: https://www.cloudsigma.com/how-to-install-and-use-kubernetes-on-ubuntu-20-04/